wajdiJomaa/typingSpeed/README.md

     ![Screenshot from 2021-10-23 00-21-15](https://user-images.githubusercontent.com/84613279/138524351-42e9f165-d53e-428f-8bd6-412cc57ced45.png)

-3. The main page: this page will send an http request to this website "http://metaphorpsum.com/paragraphs/1", as a response it will get a random paragraph and display it to the user.
+3. The main page: this page will send an http request to this website "http://metaphorpsum.com/paragraphs/1", as a response, it will get a random paragraph and displays it to the user.

-    To start playing press the start button, a timer starts and the user should write this paragraph in an input field as fast as possible.
+    To start playing press the start button, a timer starts and the user should write the displayed paragraph in an input field as fast as possible.

     After typing the paragraph, the timer stops, and the average typing speed is calculated usimg this simple formula  number of words/time (in minutes).
 A request with the typing speed will be sent to the app to update the database.